 Which streets get plowed first and why?

-Most routes are assigned to one snow clearing unit, but in the case of the core area or multi-lane roads more units are provided.
+Most routes are assigned to one snow clearing unit, but in the case of the core area or multi-lane roads, more units are provided.
 Public Works road crews have a detailed list of streets in their "route" to help ensure that all are cleared.
-The snow clearing equipment is tracked using a global positioning
+The snow clearing equipment is tracked using global positioning.

 Why are cul-de-sacs the last to be plowed?